-Generally, I work in a conversational way which encourages the full involvement of my clients, but where appropriate, I will use creative, cognitive behavioural or mindfulness techniques if these might lead to enhanced understanding or the ability to manage powerful emotions.
-Whilst integrative counselling draws on a range of traditions and techniques, in my work there is always a strong focus on relationships, whatever the issue which is brought to counselling.
+Generally, I work in a conversational way which encourages the full involvement of my clients, but where appropriate, I will use creative, cognitive behavioural or mindfulness techniques if these might lead to enhanced understanding, or the ability to manage powerful emotions.
+I may also integrate hypnotherapy within my work where it might be helpful to work directly with unconscious aspects of the mind.
+Whilst integrative therapy draws on a range of traditions and techniques, in my work there is always a strong focus on relationships, whatever the issue which is brought to counselling.
 For example:

 - Your relationship with yourself